Hurricane Patricia

 Late on October 23, dramatic weakening ensued and Patricia made landfall near Cuixmala, Jalisco, with winds of 150 mph.
-This still made it the strongest landfalling Pacific hurricane on record.
+This still made it the strongest landfalling Pacific hurricane on record at the time, until it was surpassed by Hurricane Otis in 2023.
 Patricia continued to weaken extremely quickly, faster than it had intensified, as it interacted with the mountainous terrain of Mexico.
 Within 24 hours of moving ashore, Patricia weakened into a tropical depression and dissipated soon thereafter, late on October 24.

 The precursor to Patricia produced widespread flooding rains in Central America.
 Hundreds of thousands of people were directly affected by the storm, mostly in Guatemala.
 At least six fatalities were attributed to the event: four in El Salvador, one in Guatemala, and one in Nicaragua.
 Torrential rains extended into southeastern Mexico, with areas of Quintana Roo and Veracruz reporting accumulations in excess of 500 mm.
 Damage in Chetumal reached MX$1.4 billion (US$85.3 million).

 As a tropical cyclone, Patricia's effects in Mexico were tremendous; however, the affected areas were predominantly rural, lessening the number of people directly impacted.
 Violent winds tore roofs from structures and stripped coastal areas of their vegetation.
 Preliminary assessments indicated hundreds of homes to be destroyed; seven fatalities were linked to the hurricane directly or indirectly, including one during evacuations.
 Total damage from Patricia was estimated to be at least $462.8 million (2015 USD); the damage in Mexico alone was estimated to be in excess of MX$5.4 billion (US$325 million), with agriculture and infrastructure comprising the majority of losses.
 Flooding partially associated with remnant moisture from Patricia inflicted US$52.5 million in damage across Southern Texas.